davidkelley/grain/server/README.md

 The initial setup also creates a "master" API Key which can be used to create keys via the CLI, for users on the associated stage.

+The deployment process can be repeated for as many times as there are required access roles.

 ## Getting Started

 **All Docker containers provided in the Grain project are signed and verified.
 Never trust and don't ever deploy anything to your AWS Account from an unsigned container.**